chandanpradhan-PhD/chandanpradhan-PhD.github.io/_pages/about.md

 ## About me

 Welcome!
-I am an Assistant Professor in the [Department of Water Resources and Ocean Engineering](https://appmech.nitk.ac.in/)) of [National Institute of Technology, Surathkal](https://www.nitk.ac.in/)).
+I am an [Assistant Professor] (https://appmech.nitk.ac.in/professor/chandan-pradhan) in the [Department of Water Resources and Ocean Engineering](https://appmech.nitk.ac.in/)) of [National Institute of Technology, Surathkal](https://www.nitk.ac.in/).

 I have a B.Tech.
 (Bachelor of Technology) degree in Civil Engineering from [IGIT Sarang](https://igitsarang.ac.in/) and a M.Tech.
 (Master of Technology) degree in Water Resources Engineering and Management from [IIT Guwahati](https://iitg.ac.in/).
 In my Ph.D. at IIT Guwahati, I have worked on impact of anthropogenic disturbances on fluvial systems.
 I am also studying the quantitative fluvial geomorphology with hydrodynamic modelling, fluvial data analysis, and remote sensing based tools/ cloud computing platforms.